wlads/reefpoints/source/posts/2013-07-19-design-patterns-strategy-pattern.md

 grill.grilling # => "Grilling the veggie patties!"
 ```

 Wasn't that easy?
-We were able to switch out food types without
+We were able to switch out items without
 creating a new class of `Grill`.

 ## Discussion

 ### Strategies and Context

-The *Strategy* pattern employs *strategies*, a group of objects that do
+The *Strategy* pattern employs *strategies*, objects of which
-the same thing.
-Our grill party relies on *strategies* to tell us what
+possess identical behavior.
+Our grill party relies on *strategies* to
-`#type` of food they were.
-It's important that all strategy objects have
+tell us what `#type` of food they were.
+It's important that all strategy objects
-the same responsiblity and support the same interface, which in our case
+have the same responsiblity and support the same interface, which in our case
 was `grill.cook`.

-The `Grill` class is our *context* class, the employer of the
+The `Grill` class is our *context* class, the operator of the
-*strategies*, which can use the `HotDog`, `Hamburger`, and `VeggiePatty`
+*strategies*, which uses the `HotDog#type`, `Hamburger#type`, and
-classes interchangeably.
+`VeggiePatty#type` interchangeably.

-Through our contrived example, we earn immediate benefits:
+Through our contrived example, we see the immediate benefits of this
+design pattern:

 * *Separation of concerns*
 * *Strategies* at runtime